-This story is part of our series on using data analytics to better engage male-identified students to close the growing college gender gap.
-This series also includes stories from our partners the University of South Florida and Austin Community College.
+This story is part of our series on using data analytics to engage male-identified students better to close the growing college gender gap.
+This series also includes stories from our partner Austin Community College.

 Find out how UTSA’s consistent initiative analysis helps them provide the right support to male-identified students when they need it most.

-Prior to the pandemic, leaders at the University of Texas San Antonio (UTSA) had already recognized sizable gaps in retention and graduation rates for men, particularly men of color.
-The institution had been a member of the TX Education Consortium for Male Students of Color for more than 2 years and was actively putting initiatives in place, much like other participating Texas colleges and universities.
+Before the pandemic, leaders at the University of Texas San Antonio (UTSA) had already recognized sizable gaps in retention and graduation rates for men, particularly men of color.
+The institution had been a member of the TX Education Consortium for Male Students of Color for more than two years and was actively putting initiatives in place, much like other participating Texas colleges and universities.

 Deepening Engagement with Male Students of Color

-In spring 2021, UTSA launched Brothers United, a mentoring student organization specifically focused on minority males.
-Each year they hold 3 events: one around career development, another about marketing oneself, and a third on restorative justice.
+In spring 2021, UTSA launched Brothers United, a mentoring student organization focused on minority males.
+Each year they hold three events: one around career development, another about marketing oneself, and a third on restorative justice.
 Through formal mentoring and informal meet-ups, participants have ongoing supportive relationships and, ultimately, grow into mentors themselves.
-UTSA plans to expand Brothers United into a living learning community in residence life — something they had slated to do before the pandemic interfered with all things residential.
+UTSA plans to expand Brothers United into a living-learning community in residence life — something they had slated to do before the pandemic interfered with all things residential.

 Knowing that mentoring and events weren’t enough, UTSA continued to look for ways to deepen their engagement and support of minority male students.
 They found additional clarity and insights in their Civitas analytics.
 “What was extremely eye-opening for us was our initiative analysis results,” says Tammy Wyatt, Vice Provost for Student Success.
 UTSA had conducted a comprehensive inventory of their student success initiatives and scheduled each of them for initiative analysis within the Civitas Learning Student Impact Platform in order to understand their relative effectiveness, both overall and for specific segments of their student population.